 Biodiversity Conservation in Planted Forests Overseas

-Wana Subur Lestari (WSL) and Mayangkara Tanaman Industri (MTI) Initiatives
+Wana Subur Lestari (WSL), Mayangkara Tanaman Industri (MTI) and Kubu Mulia Forestry (KMF) Initiatives

 More than half of living species throughout the world live in rainforests, which are said to be the treasure troves of life.
 However, rainforests are slowly disappearing today due to a variety of issues from disordered development and illegal logging to forest fires.
-Sumitomo Forestry Group affiliated companies PT.
-Wana Subur Lestari (WSL) and PT.
-Mayangkara Tanaman Industri (MTI) conduct operations balancing working forests and environmental protection in the West Kalimantan province of Indonesia.
+Sumitomo Forestry Group subsidiary companies PT.
+Wana Subur Lestari (WSL) , PT.
+Mayangkara Tanaman Industri (MTI) and Kubu Mulia Forestry (KMF) conduct operations balancing working forests and environmental conservation in the West Kalimantan province of Indonesia.

 Each operation begins with detailed measurements and surveys to determine conservation areas, buffer zones and forestation areas.
-Conservation forests are subject to regular animal surveys and in addition to population monitoring of orangutans and Proboscis monkeys, which are rare animals, studies are conducted on fruit-bearing trees, their source of food.
+Conservation areas are subject to regular animal and plant surveys.
+In addition to population monitoring of orangutans and proboscis monkeys, which are rare animals, studies are conducted on fruit-bearing trees, their source of food.

-Observations in the dark for the numerous animals active in the early morning or late at night require veteran skills.
-Sumitomo Forestry succeeded in the direct observation of Proboscis monkeys and orangutans in the early morning and night by setting up automatic photography using camera traps or drones equipped with heat sensors.
+Observations in the dark for the numerous animals active in the early morning or late at night require proficient skills.
+Sumitomo Forestry is attempting to directly observe proboscis monkeys and orangutans in the early morning and night by setting up automatic photography using camera traps or drones equipped with heat sensors.

-We captured an adult orangutan with its child for the first time in fiscal 2019 and confirmed a higher population density than in surrounding areas in fiscal 2020.
+We photographed an adult orangutan with its child for the first time in fiscal 2019 and confirmed a higher population than in surrounding areas in fiscal 2020.
 These results verify the growing orangutan population.

 Tasman Pine Forests (TPF) Initiatives